-Gehenna was the name of a deep, narrow valley that existed on Jerusalem's southern end.
+Gehenna, translated as Hell in the KJV translation, was the name of a deep, narrow valley that existed on Jerusalem's southern end.
 In ancient times Israelites, and even some kings of Israel, used the valley to practice their idolatry to pagan gods such was Baal and Molech.
 One way these evil "gods" were worshipped and appeased was through the completely Satanic practice of burning CHILDREN, include little children and babies, alive by placing them in the red hot hands of these idols (for more information read 2Kings 16, 23, and 2Chronicles 28).

 The valley eventually was held in such disgust that Jews returning from captivity would use it to get rid of their trash.
 Dead bodies and carcasses were also flung into the ravine.
-The valley of Hinnom was also a place were public executions were held.
-By the time of Jesus the area had become incredibly offensive.
+The valley of Hinnom was also a place where public executions were held.
+By the time of Jesus, the area had become incredibly offensive.
 Fires were kept burning in the valley day and night (the UNQUENCHABLE FIRE Jesus referred to in Matthew 3:12 and Luke 3:17) in order to consume what was put in it.
 Jesus was referring to the Hinnom valley when he warned against the punishment of Hell to those who put down others (Matthew 5:22).

 The Bible teaches that after the Millennium those who are incorrigibly evil and who deliberately turn away from God (they commit the unpardonable sin) will be destroyed by fire in a punishment that will be eternal.
 This is a ONE TIME punishment that cannot be undone.